How to Write a Brief for Your Web Designer

 A design brief is simply the wealth of information a digital agency requires from you before starting the design phase of your website.

-Its can be shared among your agencies strategists, copywriters, web designers, developers, arming them with the insight they need to apply their area of expertise to achieve the set goals and overcome the challenges of your website.
+It can be shared among your agencies strategists, copywriters, web designers, developers, arming them with the insight they need to apply their area of expertise to achieve the set goals and overcome the challenges of your website.

-It is that important as it imperative to a successful design of your new website.
+It is that important as it is imperative to the successful design of your new website.

-A good design brief should have sections such as an introduction about your company, an overview of your project, your budget, target audience, and more.
+A good design brief should have sections such as an introduction to your company, an overview of your project, your budget, target audience, and more.

 1. Introduce Your Company